amaemi/amaemi/README.md

 propriedade amaemi/
 AMANDA & EMILLY /
-the cake is a lie/
+The cake is a lie./
 estudantes de pensamento computacional :)